MissStrong/ICD2O/Notes/Unit 2/Note 06 - For...Of Loops.md

 ### Using For Loops with Arrays

-We can "go through" each item in an array using a *for* loop.
+We can "go through" each item in an array using a *for* loop by iterating on the indices.

 ```js
 function setup() {